notaryproject/specifications/specs/signature-specification.md

 ## FAQ

-**Q: How will the Notary Project specification support multiple signature envelope formats?**
+**Q: How will the Notary signature specification support multiple signature envelope formats?**

 **A:** The `mediaType` of image manifest's layer identifies the signature envelope type.
 The client implementation can use the aforementioned `mediaType` to parse the signature envelope.

-**Q: How will the Notary Project specification support multiple payload formats?**
+**Q: How will the Notary signature specification support multiple payload formats?**

 **A:** The Signature envelope MUST have a versioning mechanism to support multiple payload formats.